timjedrek/tim-jedrek-v2/src/content/blog/is-it-worth-it-to-start-a-marketing-agency-in-2026.md

 ![Me with one of my team members inside the cockpit of a C-47 Douglas Skytrain](/inside-the-cockpit-of-a-c-47-douglas-skytrain.jpeg)
 *Me with one of my team members inside the cockpit of a C-47 Douglas Skytrain*

 But it’s not all blue skies.
 The tax man, difficult clients, and team drama are real.
 Cash flow stress keeps you up at night.
 Still, I wouldn’t trade it.
-Knowing what I know now, I’d make the same decisions again.
+Knowing what I know now, I’d make the same decisionsagain.

 If you’re thinking about starting a marketing agency, you need a good head on your shoulders and the guts to step out of your comfort zone.
 Connect with new people, find your niche, and commit to the grind.
 It’s not easy, but anyone can do it with the right mindset.